foreverfl/vscode/docs/python/environments.md

 > **Note:** conda environments cannot be automatically activated in the integrated terminal if PowerShell is set as the integrated shell.
 See [Integrated terminal - Terminal profiles](/docs/terminal/profiles.md) for how to change the shell.

 Changing interpreters with the **Python: Select Interpreter** command doesn't affect terminal panels that are already open.
-Thus, you can activate separate environments in a split terminal: select the first interpreter, create a terminal for it, select a different interpreter, then use the split button (`kb(workbench.action.terminal.split)`) in the terminal title bar.
+Thus, you can activate separate environments in a split terminal: select the first interpreter, create a terminal for it, select a different interpreter, then use the split button (`Ctrl+Shift+5`) in the terminal title bar.

 ### Choose a debugging environment